 This post may contain affiliate links.
 See my full disclosure policy for more details

 I've been working through these worksheets with my 6th grader.
 If she can start to become comfortable with the way verbs are built, then as she approaches them in the Henle book in Challenge A, she will have no trouble adjusting to the work that comes her way.
 The purpose of the activity is to build muscle memory of these conjugations.
 So often I find myself working through the Henle 1 text and passing the little assignments that say, "Memorize #134 in the grammar."
-It's very easy to look at the concept in the grammar book, and then move on to the exercise because that is what I'm supposed to do to finish the assignment for the week, and that's what's important right?!
+It's very easy to look at the concept in the grammar book and then move on to the exercise . . . because that's what I'm supposed to do to finish the assignment for the week, and that's what's important right?!
 Finishing assignments?

 No!
 I truly desire to learn the language, so I need to practice these basics so that when I get to later lessons that don't isolate each of the verb tenses, I won't be constantly guessing at which form that verb is in.

 To truly understand what is going on in these worksheets, go back and read the basics of Latin verbs here.
-Each set of these worksheets have isolated one tense (Perfect, Pluperfect, or Future Perfect), one mood (indicative) and one voice (active).
+Each set of these worksheets has isolated one tense (Perfect, Pluperfect, or Future Perfect), one mood (indicative), and one voice (active).

 The Perfect Stem

-Latin verbs are given with four principle parts.
+Latin verbs are given with four principal parts.
 The perfect stem is found in the third principle part.